SoftUni-Internal/interactive-content/EN/06-State-Management/01-HTTP-Cookies.md

 [slide hideTitle]
 # What Are Cookies?

-Cookies are small pieces of data that are used as storage medium in the browser
+**Cookies** are small pieces of data that are used as storage medium in the browser.

-They are stored in the form of plain text and contain no executable code.
+They are stored in the form of plain **text** and contain no executable code.

 Rather, they hold data, related to a particular client or website.

+The maximum size of a cookie is 4KB (kilobytes).

-Intitially, they are sent by the server to the client.
+Intitially, they are sent by the **server** to the client.

-The client then sends them to the server with each request.
+The **client** then sends them to the server with each request.

 [/slide]